 The good news is that a levy can often be reversed or released if you act quickly.
 Understanding what the notice means, who issued it, and what steps you must take can help protect exempt funds and restore control of your finances.
 This guide breaks down the process step by step, explaining your rights, Washington's specific exemption rules, and how to communicate effectively with the right agency before more serious action occurs.

 Receiving a Washington Bank Levy Notice means a government or authorized collection agency has legally begun taking funds from your bank account to pay an outstanding debt.
 This is not a preliminary warning; it is a serious enforcement action that typically occurs only after several prior notices have gone unanswered.
-The Internal Revenue Service (IRS) and the Washington Department of Revenue (DOR) can initiate a levy when a taxpayer or business fails to pay what is owed despite repeated opportunities to resolve the balance.
+The IRS and the Washington Department of Revenue can initiate a levy when a taxpayer or business fails to pay what is owed despite repeated opportunities to resolve the balance.

-A bank levy is a formal legal action that authorizes the seizure of funds directly from an individual’s or a company’s account.
+A bank levy is a formal legal action that authorizes the seizure of funds directly from an individual's or a company's account.
 Once the levy is served, the financial institution must freeze the specified amount immediately, preventing any withdrawals or transfers.
-The funds remain frozen for a set period, giving the taxpayer a limited response time before transferring the money to the government or creditor.
+The funds remain frozen for a set period before being transferred to the government or creditor.
+The length of this freeze depends on whether the levy was issued by the IRS under federal rules or by the Washington Department of Revenue under state law, and the two timelines differ.

 Unlike other forms of collection, a levy does not simply place a claim on your property; it removes the funds entirely.
 This distinction matters because once the bank enforces the levy, your available balance decreases instantly, which may leave you unable to meet essential expenses such as rent, payroll, or utilities.